 The peer evaluator(s) and the faculty member should discuss the evaluation prior to the submission of the written report to the department chair.

-Each report shall be signed by the evaluator(s) and submitted to the department chair for placement by the Dean’s Office in the Personnel Action File after appropriately notifying the faculty member.
+Each report shall be signed by the evaluator(s) and submitted to the department chair no later than the last day of the semester for placement by the Dean’s Office in the Personnel Action File after appropriately notifying the faculty member.
+Upon notification by the Dean’s Office, the faculty member shall maintain the right to submit a formal rebuttal letter into the PAF until the end of the next semester.
+The evaluated faculty member will not be held accountable for peer evaluations that were not submitted so long as they or their department chair provide evidence that reminders were sent and attempts were made to collect the missing peer evaluations.

 The results of these peer evaluations may be used both formatively and summatively.